scbizu/shakuras/README.md

-# letschat
+# shakuras

-a chatroom  implemented by websocket.
+shakuras is a simple mediahub for yourself!